Who We Are

 INBRE is focused on biomedical science.
 Will the MIC help with environmental science as well?

 At the MIC, our philosophy is that everything is an environment, whether it’s the ocean or a human being.
-The RI-INBRE focus areas are Cancer, Neuroscience and Environmental Health Science, the later of which encompasses a broad range of topics including toxicology, natural products and environmental health.
-The original GSC was funded by NSF EPSCoR and served many users who study environmental science and we would like to continue serving those users as well.
 Prior to coming to URI, Dr. Hemme spent 15 years studying environmental microbiology and metagenomics related to bioenergy, bioremediation, and human health.
-Janet Atoyan of the GSC will continue managing the sequencing services of the MIC as a member of RI-INBRE.
+Janet Atoyan will continue managing the sequencing services through the CRCF.
 Our goal is to continue providing services to both the biomedical and environmental research communities in Rhode Island.

 What are the goals of the MIC?